ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 g3t clone [OPTIONS] PROJECT_ID
 ```

-The clone command will download the MANIFEST/ and META/ directories associated with the project.
+The clone command will download the MANIFEST/ and META/ directories associated with the project into its own directory.
 The `PROJECT_ID` is the name of the project you wish to download.

 ```commandline